Resources

 If you’re experiencing a medical emergency, call 911.

 If you need assistance but aren’t sure what kind, call 211.
-Tell the receptionist what kind of help you are looking for, and he/she will help make the connection.
+Tell the receptionist what kind of help you are looking for, and they will help make the connection.

 See below for a comprehensive list of resources, and do not hesitate to call us at 503-226-7079 if you can’t find what you’re looking for.